 Making bird feeders is just one of the fun nature play projects in my new book, ‘A Year of Nature Craft and Play’.
 There’s an activity for every week of the year and it includes fun crafts, gardening, games, art and science experiments – perfect for inspiring kids to get creative with nature and explore the amazing natural world.

-You might also like to check out my post on 60 fun garden activities for when you’re stuck at home with the kids for more ways to keep them busy!
+You might also like to check out my posts on spring nature crafts and 60 fun garden activities for when you’re stuck at home with the kids for more ways to keep them busy!